 Website: Ontolo

-While it’s not guaranteed to have all of them used up for email outreach, you still have to do some qualification, for example in context relevance, to see if these link prospects are actually worth your link building efforts.
+While it’s not guaranteed to have all of them used up for email outreach, you still have to do some qualification, for example, in context relevance, to see if these link prospects are worth your link building efforts.

-Nevertheless, if you have your own web properties and wanted to have a list of hundreds/thousands at hand, Ontolo can help you out.
+Nevertheless, if you have your web properties and want a list of hundreds/thousands at hand, Ontolo can help you.

 6. Citation Labs

-The value for money, which is in the form of reports, in a Citation Labs platform is incredible.
-Getting hundreds or thousands of relevant link prospects from the tool itself helps you scale your link prospecting efforts.
+The value for money in the form of reports in a Citation Labs platform is incredible.
+Getting hundreds or thousands of relevant link prospects from the tool helps you scale your link prospecting efforts.

-For example, if you’re doing guest blogging and resource page link building, you can create custom reports in Citation Labs and it helps you extract pages/domains based on the keywords that you provide.
+For example, if you’re doing guest blogging and resource page link building, you can create custom reports in Citation Labs, which helps you extract pages/domains based on the keywords you provide.

 Website: Citation Labs